Events

 Battle of Ain Jalut: Turning Back the Mongol Tide

-eventThe Battle of Ain Jalut, fought on September 3, 1260 CE in the Jezreel Valley, was a decisive victory by the Mamluk Sultanate over the Mongol Empire.
-This battle marked the first major defeat of the Mongols and halted their westward expansion, saving the Islamic heartlands from conquest and changing the course of world history.
+eventThe Battle of Ain Jalut, fought on September 3, 1260 CE in the Jezreel Valley, was a decisive Mamluk victory over the Mongols.
+It halted westward Mongol expansion into the central Islamic lands and became one of the great turning points of medieval history.

 Battle of Badr - The First Great Victory